mike-costello/knative-build-samples/README.md

 The resulting image built from the Dockerfile is pushed to a tag on an image stream called `buildah`.
 This image will be leveraged by Knative build pods during build and push image steps.

-## Deploy a sample Fuse build template
+## Deploy a sample Knative build template

 The Knative build template specifies a destination repository where images will be published.
 The build template will usually provide or reference credentials for access to the destination repository.

-The following sections describe configuration for pushing newly built images to the internal OpenShift registry and to an external registry.

 ### Integrate with the internal OpenShift registry